auth0/Auth0.swift/README.md

 ### Organizations

-[Organizations](https://auth0.com/docs/manage-users/organizations) is a set of features that provide better support for developers who build and maintain SaaS and Business-to-Business (B2B) applications.
+[Organizations](https://auth0.com/docs/manage-users/organizations) is a set of features that provide better support for developers who build and maintain SaaS and Business-to-Business (B2B) apps.

 Using Organizations, you can:

-- Represent teams, business customers, partner companies, or any logical grouping of users that should have different ways of accessing your applications, as organizations.
+- Represent teams, business customers, partner companies, or any logical grouping of users that should have different ways of accessing your apps, as organizations.
 - Manage their membership in a variety of ways, including user invitation.
 - Configure branded, federated login flows for each organization.
 - Implement role-based access control, such that users can have different roles when authenticating in the context of different organizations.